gcanobbio/spring-google-analytics/README.md

 In package org.gc there are two controllers: home (retrieve jsp) and google controller.
 The latter is for google oauth authentication and for filters GaData.

+You must register this application in google console, adding callback url (see Google Controller for callback service).
+After retrieving client id and client secret, you can add them in the properties file in src/main/resources.

 Libraries
 =======================